brycechen1849/RL2BookSolutions/solution_ch3.md

 ## Solutions

 ### Chapter 3
 1. ***Exercise 3.1*** Devise three example tasks of your own that fit into the MDP framework, identifying for each its states, actions, and rewards.
-Make the three examples as di↵erent from each other as possible.
-The framework is abstract and flexible and can be applied in many di↵erent ways.
+Make the three examples as different from each other as possible.
+The framework is abstract and flexible and can be applied in many different ways.
 Stretch its limits in some way in at least one of your examples.

     ***Ans:***  MDPs have markov property that a state must include information about all aspects of the past agent–environment interaction that make a difference for the future.
     Three Examples: